-- 6.24 Where it is clear that an existing tenant is experiencing difficulties in meeting their rental commitments, the Association recognises the importance of early intervention, and wherever possible face to face contact.
-This is crucial in arrears prevention. - 6.25 Existing tenants will be given information similar to new tenants as detailed in section 4.22 above, however the discussion is more likely to focus on their individual circumstances and the reasons as to why arrears have accrued.
+- 6.23 Where it is clear that an existing tenant is experiencing difficulties in meeting their rental commitments, the Association recognises the importance of early intervention, and wherever possible face to face contact.
+This is crucial in arrears prevention. - 6.24 Existing tenants will be given information similar to new tenants, however the discussion is more likely to focus on their individual circumstances and the reasons as to why arrears have accrued.